Anger Management For Dummies

 Do be persistent in getting what you want out of life.
 When you start something, stick with it.
 Don’t allow anger to distract you from your objective or cause you to give up prematurely.

 Do be direct in your communication.
-Let people know how you feel about things – big and little.
+Let people know how you feel about things — big and little.
 Don’t leave it up to them to figure out if you’re angry and why.
-Most importantly, don’t say you’re fine when you’re not.
+And don’t say you’re fine when you’re not.

 Do be a determined person.
 That means having resolve and being unwavering in what you say and do.
 Determination is a trait people admire.

 Don’t be domineering.
 Don’t beat others over the head with your opinions and ideas.
 Don’t always think you have to have the last word.
 Stop interrupting and try being more of an active listener.